tom-b13/schofield/docs/Epic A - Data model & migration.md

 * **U1** The system will create a relational schema to persist questionnaire definitions.
 * **U2** The system will create a relational schema to persist questionnaire answers.
-* **U3** The system will create a relational schema to persist mappings between questions and placeholders.
+* **U3** The system will create a relational schema to persist mappings by storing a `placeholder_code` on questions, with uniqueness enforced when present.
-* **U4** The system will create a relational schema to persist placeholders defined in templates.
-* **U5** The system will create a relational schema to persist versioned templates.
-* **U6** The system will create a relational schema to persist generated documents.
-* **U7** The system will create a relational schema to persist transformation rules.
-* **U8** The system will create a relational schema to persist response sets as submissions.
+* **U4** The system will create a relational schema to persist response sets as submissions.
-* **U9** The system will create a relational schema to persist computed placeholder values as a cache.
+* **U5** The system will create a relational schema to persist generated documents.
-* **U10** The system will support column-level encryption flags for sensitive fields as specified in the ERD.
-* **U11**  The system will create a relational schema to persist field groups that represent shared values across questions.
+* **U6** The system will create a relational schema to persist field groups that represent shared values across questions.
-* **U12** The system will create a relational schema to persist group values per response set and link them to field groups and (optionally) source questions.
+* **U7** The system will create a relational schema to persist group values per response set and link them to field groups and (optionally) source questions.
-(Place these after U10.)
+* **U8** The system will support column-level encryption flags for sensitive fields as specified in the ERD.

 ### 2.2.2 Event-driven requirements